Skip to main content

 Selecting Comply/Reset from Due, Done or Manual

-1. Verify that the Constraint matches the Affected Part.
+1. Verify that the Constraint matches the Affected Part or that it is the correct Constraint required.
 Verify the Date, Hours and Landings.
+This information will populate from the Log Header.

 2. Specify whether to calculate the Next Due from the From Done time, From Due time, or if you would like to input a Manual Next Due time.
 The default will be From Done.